 Sauvignon blanc put New Zealand on the world wine map.
 The 1985 vintages from Hunter's, Montana and Cloudy Bay introduced the British wine-drinking public to New Zealand wine and Sauvignon Blanc has been connected with wine from the Marlborough region ever since.

 The Hunter's dogs

 The crest appearing on the Hunter's wines label is that of the Hunter clan of Scotland, but visitors often associated the logo with Commodore, Ernie's gigantic, but affable St Bernard and then Jane's gregarious Clumber Spaniel, Paddy.
-Today Hunter's has Ricky, Chief Winemaker James' Border Collie, and Lola, Assistant GM Edward's Labrador Retriever.
+Today Hunter's has Billy, Chief Winemaker James' Border Collie, and Lola, Assistant GM Edward's Labrador Retriever.